Visuo-Haptic Object Perception for Robots: An Overview: Multimodal Object Perception in Robots

 The DIGIT tactile sensor \citep{Lambeta2020DIGIT} by GelSight is an optical tactile sensor using a piece of elastomeric gel with a reflective membrane coat on top, which enables it to capture fine geometrical textures as a deformation in the gel.
 A series of LEDs with RGB colour illuminates the gel such that a camera can record the deformation.

-Seed Robotics' FTS Tactile pressure sensors (see Figure \ref{fig:seedrobotics}) are low-cost sensors that offer high-resolution contact forces measurement (1mN/0.1g resolution up to 30N range).
+Seed Robotics' FTS Tactile pressure sensors (see Figure \ref{fig:seedrobotics}) are low-cost sensors that offer high-resolution contact force measurement (1mN/0.1g resolution up to 30N range).
 The sensor compensates for temperature, and it is immune to magnetic interference.
 The sensors are directly integrated into the robotic hands also offered by the company.
 However, there is a stand-alone version of the sensor for use in third-party user applications.

 The uSkin sensor by Xela Robotics is a magnetic tactile sensor composed of small magnets embedded in a thin layer of flexible rubber and placed above a matrix of magnetic Hall-effect sensor chips.
 Upon contact, the magnets are displaced and the magnetic field sensed by the Hall-effect chips changes; the contact forces can be estimated from these variations in the magnetic field.
 The uSkin sensor can measure the full 3D force vector (i.e., both normal and shear contact forces) at each tactel, with a good spatial resolution (about 1.6 tactels for square cm), high sensitivity (minimum detectable force of 1gf), and high frequency ($>100$Hz, depending on the configuration).
-Different versions of the sensor are available to cover both flat and multi-curved surfaces, see Figure \ref{fig:uskin} for an example.
+Different versions of the sensor are available to cover both flat and curved surfaces, see Figure \ref{fig:uskin} for an example.

 Finally, Contactile offers both a stand-alone sensor and tactile sensor arrays called PapillArray sensor, see Figure \ref{fig:contactile}.
 These optical sensors consist of infrared LEDs, a diffuser, and four photodiodes encapsulated in a soft silicone membrane.
 The photodiodes are used to measure the light intensity patterns to infer the displacement and force applied to the membrane.
-This allows for the measurement of 3D deflections, 3D forces and 3D vibrations, as well as inferring emergent properties such as torque, incipient slip and friction.
+This strategy allows for the measurement of 3D deflections, 3D forces and 3D vibrations, as well as the inference of emergent properties such as torque, incipient slip and friction.

-The need for such technologies is pushing research forward both in the development of new sensing technologies and in applications such as robotic grasping, smart prostheses, and surgical robots.
+The need for such technologies is pushing research forward in the development of both, new sensing technologies and applications such as robotic grasping, smart prostheses, and surgical robots.
 In particular, enhancements are still needed in a number of aspects (e.g., mechanical robustness, sensitivity and reliability of the measurements, ease of electromechanical integration and replacement) to deploy sensors in practical applications.